carpentries-incubator/pangenomics/_episodes/03-annotation-with-Prokka.md

 {: .language-bash}
 ~~~
 $ cat TettelinList.txt | while read line
-> do
+do
-> prokka agalactiae_$line/*.fna --kingdom Bacteria --genus Streptococcus --species agalactiae \
+prokka agalactiae_$line/*.fna --kingdom Bacteria --genus Streptococcus --species agalactiae \
-> --strain $line --usegenus --addgenes --prefix Streptococcus_agalactiae_${line}_prokka \
+--strain $line --usegenus --addgenes --prefix Streptococcus_agalactiae_${line}_prokka \
-> --outdir ~/pan_workshop/results/annotated/Streptococcus_agalactiae_${line}_prokka
+--outdir ~/pan_workshop/results/annotated/Streptococcus_agalactiae_${line}_prokka
->  done
+done
 ~~~
 {: .language-bash}
 Click `Ctrl`+ `a` + `d` to detach from the session and wait until it finishes the run.

 > ## Genome annotation services
 > To learn more about Prokka you can read [Seemann T. 2014](https://academic.oup.com/bioinformatics/article/30/14/2068/2390517).
-Other valuable web-based genome annotation services are [RAST](https://rast.nmpdr.org/) and [PATRIC](https://www.patricbrc.org/).
-Both provide a web-based user interface where you can store your private genomes and share them with your colleagues.
+Other valuable web-based genome annotation services
+> are [RAST](https://rast.nmpdr.org/) and [PATRIC](https://www.patricbrc.org/).
+Both provide a web-based user interface where you can store your private genomes and share them 4
+> with your colleagues.
 If you want to use RAST as a command-line tool you can try the docker container [myRAST](https://github.com/nselem/myrast).
 {: .callout}

 ## Curating Prokka output files

 Now that we have our genome annotations, let's take a look at one of them.
-Fortunately, the `gbk` files are human readable and we can look at a lot of the information in the first few lines:
+Fortunately, the `gbk` files are human-readable and we can look at a lot of the information in the first few lines:

 ~~~